sot/cheta/docs/fetch_tutorial.rst

 - MAUDE is optimized for smaller, more frequent queries and uses a secure web server to provide data.
 It has limits on both the number of returned data values (around 100k) and the total number of bytes in the data (around 1.6 Mb).
-- By default MAUDE will sub-sample the data as necessary to fit in the data limits (see below for example of disabling this feature).
+- By default MAUDE will sub-sample the data as necessary to fit in the data limits.

 Basic usage
 -----------